black0420/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD Student at the State Key Laboratory of Industrial Control and Technology, Zhejiang University.
-My research focuses on developing minimal solutions and globally optimal solvers for robust visual localization in changing environments, facing up the siginicant appearance changes such as weather or season changes, illumination variations.
+My research focuses on performing accurate multiple sensors calibration for high-precision sensor fusion in robotics, including LiDAR-Camera-IMU configuration.